 Why does the Lieutenancy need a Strategy?

-In May 2015 Her Majesty appointed Mr Kenneth Olisa OBE to be her personal representative in Greater London with the principal responsibility to uphold the dignity of the Crown.
+In May 2015 Her Majesty Queen Elizabeth II appointed Sir Kenneth Olisa OBE to be her personal representative in Greater London with the principal responsibility to uphold the dignity of the Crown.
 Ken was explicitly appointed with the expectation that he would work proactively to increase the Lieutenancy’s relevance and to help those who don’t feel they belong either to London or the UK to become included.
 Achieving these objectives sustainably over the Lord-Lieutenant’s tenure requires everyone involved – the Lieutenancy, its stakeholders and the wider public to be able to understand the Lord-Lieutenant’s objectives and modus operandi.
 The strategy is a coherent and practical communication of why and how the Lord-Lieutenant intends to discharge his responsibilities during his tenure.

 What does "uphold the dignity of the Crown" mean?